-The Art of Adaptation: Books to Movies -- "The Accidental Tourist"
+The Art of Adaptation: Books to Movies -- "The Accidental Tourist" In-Person

 The Art of Adaptation is a unique monthly book/film discussion series exploring movie adaptations of books (details below).

 MAY ZOOM SESSION (May 12): The Accidental Tourist by Anne Tyler (book 1985, film 1988).

 William Hurt plays a man mourning the death of his son, but gradually coming out of his shell thanks to the efforts of a zany young woman (Geena Davis, in an Oscar-winning performance).
 Tyler’s sensitive, nuanced book won the National Book Critics Circle Award and was a Pulitzer-Prize finalist, and the adaptation (by Frank Galati and director Lawrence Kasdan) is faithful to her text.

 Discussion on Zoom begins at 7:00 p.m. on May 12.
 After signing up (below) you will be emailed the Zoom link.

 Each month, participants read a designated book and then watch the movie version.
 On the second Wednesday evening of the month at 7:00 p.m., we gather by Zoom for an informal discussion, exploring how the adaptation stacked up, and the strengths and weaknesses of different storytelling media.
 The diverse books cover the period 1939 to 2010, and the movie versions encompass a variety of genres, including drama, musical, horror, and works based on true stories.